 One of the lessons Trailblazers learn is the priority of purpose.

-When you have a vision, a calling – it is tremendously hard to try to quite your purpose in life.
-But it’s also hard when you have to be the one in the front, leading the way.
+As a Trailblazer, you have a message, a vision, a new perspective or way of thinking that you want to share with your audience.
+So it makes perfect sense that you will have to be the one in the front, leading the way.
 But sometimes, you will have to step into the role of pioneer and not just blaze your own trail, but a trail for others as well.

-Early in my entrepreneurial journey, I would complain to my coach that I didn’t have a role model for what I wanted to do.
-I spent so much time looking outside of myself for guidance.
-One of the things I’ve learned (and now own) about being a trailblazer is that we have to be our own guides.
+Early in my entrepreneurial journey, I spent so much time looking outside of myself for guidance.
+I would complain to my coach that I didn’t have a role model for what I wanted to do.
+One of the things I’ve learned (and now own) about being a trailblazer is that sometimes we have to be our own guide.
 Yes, we accept wisdom from those that pour into our lives, but we also have to trust our intuition and forge a trail through trial and error.
 It is lonely, it feels uncomfortable, there are sacrifices that will be made, and even relationships lost.
 But the reward for those willing to be the Trailblazers they were destined to be, is so worth it.

-If You Want to Lead, You Have to Go First
+If You Want to Lead, You’ll Have to Go First

-is centered around the journey of parenting a strong-willed preteen!
+My home life is centered around the journey of parenting a strong-willed teenager!
 Every week I am amazed by how much she teaches me about myself.
 My impatience with myself shows up in her self-criticism.
 Her need to be right, checks my ego.
 And her love of daydreaming reminds me to keep dreaming.

 There are lots of life lessons.
 There are also lots of business lessons.
 One of those lessons is that I need to go first.
 Think of this as a twist on “Do as I say, not as I do.”
-That phrase doesn’t work with kids and it doesn’t work with the people you have been called to leave.
+That phrase doesn’t work with kids and it won’t work with the people you have been called to leave.

 As someone who teaches, it becomes really easy for me to explain how things work.
 But in order for me to have authentic impact, I have to focus my teaching on things I’ve experienced.
 We tend to assume that just because we’ve learned something that qualifies us to tell other people about it.
 Have you ever been able to tell people about something you’ve learned?
 It’s great sharing that information, right?